-We conclude this section by discussing an important observational implication of the smallness of $\s$ during inflation with respect to its GR value $\sbar$.
-It is well known that tensor perturbations $h_{ij}$ to the background metric are produced during inflation.
-These perturbations physically correspond to GW fluctuations and give origin to a cosmological background that could be, in principle, detected through measurements of the CMB temperature and polarization spectra.
-The amplitude of the tensor perturbations is expressed through their power spectrum $P_{T}(k)$, quantifying the variance of fluctuations with wave number $k$.
-In standard GR, this is found to be
+Let us consider the scalar and tensor fluctuations generated during inflation.
+Scalar (curvature) perturbations are the seeds from which the density fluctuations, that will grow to become the structures we observe today, are generated.
+Tensor perturbations $h_{ij}$ are also produced during inflation and correspond to GW fluctuations, giving origin to a cosmological background that could, in principle, leave an imprint in the CMB temperature and polarization spectra.
+The amplitude of both scalar and tensor perturbations is expressed through their power spectra $P_{\mathcal R}(k)$ and $P_{T}(k)$, quantifying the variance of fluctuations with wave number $k$.
+In GR, these write

-where the $k$ dependence comes from the fact that the right-hand side is evaluated at the time the mode of interest leaves the horizon ($k=a H$).
-Since $H$ is nearly constant during inflation, the value of $H$ at horizon crossing is, in a first approximation, the same for all $k$-modes; this implies that the spectrum should be nearly scale-invariant.
-In the following we will neglect the scale dependence of the spectrum and always take $H=H_I$.
-It has been shown \cite{capozGW} that, in the framework of modified theories of gravity, the amplitude of the spectrum is modified as follows:
+where $\phi$ is the inflaton and the $k$ dependence emerges because the right-hand side is evaluated at the time the mode of interest leaves the horizon ($k=a H$).
+Since $H$ is nearly constant during inflation, its value at horizon crossing is, in a first approximation, the same for all $k$-modes; this implies that the spectra should be nearly scale-invariant.
+We will neglect the scale dependence taking $H=H_I$, and concentrate on the spectral amplitudes.